jithendra260/viswa/README.md

+i am from andhra pradesh
-i am from andhra pradesh # viswa
+i am from konaseena # viswa